twisted/twisted/docs/core/howto/ssl.rst

 This takes two arguments, ``hostname`` (which indicates what hostname must be advertised in the server's certificate) and optionally ``trustRoot``.
 By default, :api:`twisted.internet.ssl.optionsForClientTLS <optionsForClientTLS>` tries to obtain the trust roots from your platform, but you can specify your own.

+You may obtain an object suitable to pass as the ``trustRoot=`` parameter with an explicit list of :api:`twisted.internet.ssl.Certificate` or :api:`twisted.internet.ssl.PrivateCertificate` instances by calling :api:`twisted.internet.ssl.trustRootFromCertificates`.
+This will cause :api:`twisted.internet.ssl.optionsForClientTLS <optionsForClientTLS>` to accept any connection so long as the server's certificate is signed by at least one of the certificates passed.

 .. note::

    Currently, Twisted only supports loading of OpenSSL's default trust roots.